Daniel-Nikpayuk/FNFTA/data analysis/README.md

 Finally, the "adjust.r" script removes "double counts" and then prorates.
 For example if a councillor worked 9 months, it's likely within the same nation another councillor worked 3 months (they compliment each other).
 As such, the script goes through each nation, sifts out the 12-monthers, sorts the remaining councillors, and takes the half that worked the longest.
-If this remaining group didn't divide equally, it took half-plus-one.
+If this remaining group doesn't divide equally, it takes half-plus-one.
 As mentioned, the half who were kept were then prorated.
 Similarily for chiefs, The list of chiefs for each nation was sorted, and only the longest serving one was taken.

 #### Dependencies: